Jump to section

 Report the number and area (in hectares) of sites owned, leased or managed in or adjacent to protected areas and/or key biodiversity areas (KBA).

-In June 2022, we joined the TNFD Forum and conducted a trial analysis based on v0.4 of the TNFD beta framework.For the results of the trial analysis conducted in FY2023, please see here.
+Sumitomo Corporation joined the TNFD Forum in June 2022 and conducted a trial analysis based on v0.4 of the TNFD beta framework in FY2023.
+We also conducted a trial analysis based on the TNFD in FY2024.
+For the results of the analysis, please see here.

 Fresh water availability